paulsimroth/we3market/README.md

 ## How it works

-As this project is currently not deployed on a network please follow the following steps
+As this project is currently not deployed on a network please follow the following steps.

 1. make sure you installed all dependencies:
 ```$ npm install```